M

 What is the difference between ESL and EFL?

 There are many different ways to learn English.
-If you are in your home country, speaking your native language most of the time and going to English classes a few hours a week, it’s called EFL.
-An example could be a young adult in China whose first language is Mandarin and who is taking English lessons during the evening.
+If you live in your home country, speak your native language most of the time, and go to English classes a few hours a week, your learning is called EFL.
+One example could be a young adult in China whose first language is Mandarin and who takes English lessons during the evening.

-If the same Chinese student is learning English in the United States, then it is considered ESL, or English as a Second Language.
+If that same Chinese student learns English in the United States, then the learning is considered ESL, or English as a Second Language.
 This second acronym refers to learning English in a country where English is the first language for the majority of the population.
-Students from non-native English-speaking countries who go to the United States, United Kingdom, Australia, Canada, etc. for an extended period of time learn ESL as opposed to EFL.
+Students from non-native English-speaking countries who go to the United States, United Kingdom, Australia, Canada, etc., for an extended period of time learn ESL as opposed to EFL.

 What is EFL instruction?

 You may be wondering, “What does EFL stand for in teaching in an actual classroom?”
-Teaching English as a Foreign Language is abbreviated as TEFL.
-It refers to teaching English in a country where English is not a primary language (rather, it is a foreign language).
-An example of TEFL instruction would be a teacher from the U.K. teaching English in Panama.
+TEFL abbreviates Teaching English as a Foreign Language.
+It refers to teaching English in a country where English is not the primary language but rather a foreign language.
+One example of TEFL instruction would be a teacher from the U.K. teaching English in Panama.

-TEFL is not to be confused with TESOL, which stands for Teaching English to Speakers of Other Languages.
+You should not confuse TEFL with TESOL, which stands for Teaching English to Speakers of Other Languages.
 This more general teaching term groups EFL and ESL together.
-That is, TESOL includes teaching English as a foreign language (such as in the Panama example) as well as teaching English as a second language, referring to instruction in a country where the main language is English.
-An American teacher who works at a language institute in New York City teaching students from around the world is carrying out TESOL instruction.
+That is, TESOL includes teaching English as a foreign language, such as in the Panama example, as well as teaching English as a second language, which refers to instruction in a country where the main language is English.
+An American teacher who works at a language institute in New York City and teaches students from around the world is carrying out TESOL instruction.

 Who is an EFL student?

-An EFL student will be based in a country where the main language is not English.
-That is, English isn’t used in day-to-day interactions, government, or local media.
+An EFL student is based in a country where the main language is not English.
+That is, people do not use English in day-to-day interactions, government, or local media.
 So, what does EFL stand for in education?
-Given that students do not leave their native countries to study English, their exposure to the language will be limited to classroom activities.
+Because students do not leave their native countries to study English, their exposure to the language is limited to classroom activities.

-This is why it’s important that English language professionals teaching abroad or teaching online students located in non-English-speaking countries are fully equipped with the best ELT methods and certifications to deliver good results.
+This is why English language professionals who are teaching abroad or teaching online students located in non-English-speaking countries need to be fully equipped with the best ELT methods and certifications to deliver good results.

 What are the teaching strategies for EFL?

-Clearly, teaching students who are in countries where the dominant language isn’t English can be challenging.
-It’s important that students are as fully immersed as possible.
+Clearly, teaching students in countries where the dominant language isn’t English can be challenging.
+It’s important that teachers immerse students as fully as possible.
 Here are three teaching tips to excel in an EFL classroom.

 Get certified

-Choosing a versatile certification like the Master Certificate + Teaching English Online Bundle is a good idea if you’re not yet sure where or what types of students you want to teach.
-This course qualifies you to teach in your home country, abroad, and online!
+Choosing a versatile certification, such as the Bridge’s 240-Hour TEFL / TESOL Certification Bundle, is a good idea if you’re not yet sure where or what types of students you want to teach.
+This course qualifies you to teach in your home country, abroad, and online.

 Know your grammar